destination-earth/DestinE_Deltares_DE372a_FloodRiskDemo/README.md

 #### 3. Measures

-THis tab allows a user to configure a measure to be part of the strategy that is applied to the scenario.
+This tab allows a user to configure a measure to be part of the strategy that is applied to the scenario.
 Accessing this tab enables tools to draw on the interactive map.
 At the bottom of the tab is displayed what the current active geometry is that will accompany the measure configuration.
 Note that only one geometry can be active despite multiple being drawn on the map.
 Also note that a check whether the active geometry type is compatible with the selected measure type happens only when saving the measure.
 Once a measure has been fully specified, the `Save Measure` button will save it to the database for later use.

 #### 4. Strategy